ionic-team/getting-started-iv-react/README.md

 ## Install Identity Vault

 In order to install Identity Vault you will need to use `ionic enterprise register` in order to register your product key.
 This will create a `.npmrc` file containing the product key.

 If you have already performed that step for your production application, you can just copy the `.npmrc` file from your production project.
 Since this application is for learning purposes only, you don't need to obtain another key.

-You can then install Identity Vault.
+You can then install Identity Vault:

 ```bash
 npm install @ionic-enterprise/identity-vault@next